Teachers raise money, deliver food to kids

 Information also kept changing as school closings were extended from one week to now April 15.

-"We knew there was a lot of uncertainty of what might happen after spring break," said Young, who spent many hours delivering food to families Wednesday and Thursday.
-"We thought families might be prepared for one week, but once we found out schools were shut down for the next month, we wanted to help our kids in this neck of the woods have breakfast and lunch for at least a week."
+“We knew there was a lot of uncertainty of what might happen after spring break,” said Young, who spent many hours recently delivering food to families.
+“We thought families might be prepared for one week, but once we found out schools were shut down for the next month, we wanted to help our kids in this neck of the woods have breakfast and lunch for at least a week.”

 Young and Andrea Green, a LBHS science teacher, requested $25 donations on Facebook, asking for families to help support families in need.